exhuma/puresnmp/doc/development.rst

 To get a bit more helpful output when compariing bytes a custom assertion method is implemented in the ByteTester class.
-The method is called py:meth:`puresnmp.test.ByteTester.assertBytesEqual` and will list a couple of helpful columns, comparing each byte.
+The method is called :py:meth:`puresnmp.test.ByteTester.assertBytesEqual` and will list a couple of helpful columns, comparing each byte.